 I had no clue what my friend meant when he asked me whether the hostel where I was saying was close to el subte.
 What the h*** is el subte, I thought.

 The bus in Argentina is another important transportation word to know.
 The Argentines call the buses in the cities for colectivo.
-Basically, it means that you are taking the shared or the collective transportation.
+Basically, it means that you are taking the shared or public transportation.

 The colectivos in Buenos Aires runs pretty often, however, forget about figuring out their schedule.
 They seem to arrive more or less when they feel like it, and it is common to see two of the same bus running one after the other.
 On the other side, maybe it is for the best that they don’t have any official schedule because that way they are never late and always on time…Right?